-PHASE I: This topic is intended for technology proven ready to move directly into Phase II.
-Therefore, a Phase I award is not required.
-The offeror is required to provide detail and documentation in the Direct to Phase II proposal which demonstrates accomplishment of a "Phase I-like" effort, including a feasibility study.
+This topic is intended for technology proven ready to move directly into Phase II.
+Therefore, Phase I awards will not be made for this topic.
+The applicant is required to provide detail and documentation in the D2P2 proposal which demonstrates accomplishment of a "Phase I-type" effort, including a feasibility study.
 This includes determining, insofar as possible, the scientific and technical merit and feasibility of ideas appearing to have commercial potential.
 It must have validated the product-mission fit between the proposed solution and a potential Air Force and/or Space Force stakeholder.
-The offeror should have defined a clear, immediately actionable plan with the proposed solution and the DAF customer and enduser.
+The offeror should have defined a clear, immediately actionable plan with the proposed solution and the DAF customer and end-user.